-\paragraph{States} Now we have given this internal representation of the algebra of observables, we would like to do something similar for the states. \begin{definition}[Internal State] We define an internal state on an internal C*-algebra $\A$ in a topos to be a $\C\footnote{The Cauchy complexes.}$-linear map $\A\ra{I}\C$, such that $I(1)=1$ and $I(aa*)\geq 0$ for all generalised elements $a\in \uli\A$.\end{definition} We have the following correspondence. \begin{theorem}[\cite{hlstop}] There is a natural bijection between external quasi-states on $\A$ and internal states on $\uli \A$.
-Therefore, if $\A$ does not have summands to type $I_2$ external states on $\A$ are in natural bijection with internal states on $\uli \A$. \end{theorem} \begin{proof}The first statement is almost tautological.
+\paragraph{States} Now that we have given this internal representation of the algebra of observables, we would like to do something similar for the states. \begin{definition}[Internal State] We define an internal state on an internal C*-algebra $\A$ in a topos to be a $\C\footnote{The Cauchy complexes.}$-linear map $\A\ra{I}\C$, such that $I(1)=1$ and $I(a^*a)\geq 0$ for all generalised elements $a\in \A$.\end{definition} We have the following correspondence. \begin{theorem}[\cite{hlstop}] There is a natural bijection between external quasi-states on $\A$ and internal states on $\uli \A$.
+Therefore, if $\A$ does not have summands of type $I_2$, external states on $\A$ are in natural bijection with internal states on $\uli \A$. \end{theorem} \begin{proof}The first statement is almost tautological.
 Indeed, any quasi-state defines an internal state by restriction to commutative subalgebras.
-Conversely, each internal state $\uli\omega$ defines a quasi-state $\omega$ by setting $\omega(a)=\uli\omega_A(a)$, where $A$ is some commutative subalgebra containing $a$.
+Conversely, each internal state $\uli\omega$ first defines $\omega(a)=\uli\omega_A(a)$ for self-adjoint $a$, where $A$ is a commutative subalgebra containing $a$.
 This is well-defined by naturality of $\uli\omega$.
+We then extend by $\omega(a+ib)=\omega(a)+i\omega(b)$ for self-adjoint $a,b$.
 Naturality of this bijection is immediate.
 The second statement is just theorem \ref{thm:glea}. \end{proof}

-\paragraph{Propositions} Since we already have an internal structure representing our observables, it is easy to also obtain one for the quantum propositions. \begin{definition}$\V(\A)\ra{\uli{\Pi (A)}}\mathrm{Set}$ is the subfunctor of $\uli \A$ that sends a commutative C*-algebra $A$ to its Boolean algebra $\Pi(A)$ of self adjoint idempotents. \end{definition} Note that this is an internal Boolean algebra in $\mathrm{Set}^{\V(A)}$, by lemma \ref{lem:models}, since the theory of Boolean algebras is geometric (even algebraic).
-Its operations are induced by the those on $\Pi(A)$, for $A\in \V(\A)$.
-Moreover, combining the fact that each $\Pi(A)$ is a complete Boolean algebra with an argument along the lines of \ref{thm:intfrm}, one shows that $\uli{\Pi(\A)}$ is in fact complete.
+\paragraph{Propositions} Since we already have an internal structure representing our observables, it is also easy to obtain one for the quantum propositions. \begin{definition}$\V(\A)\ra{\uli{\Pi(\A)}}\mathrm{Set}$ is the subfunctor of $\uli \A$ that sends a commutative C*-algebra $A$ to its Boolean algebra $\Pi(A)$ of self-adjoint idempotents. \end{definition} Note that this is an internal Boolean algebra in $\mathrm{Set}^{\V(\A)}$, by lemma \ref{lem:models}, since the theory of Boolean algebras is geometric (even algebraic).
+Its operations are induced by those on $\Pi(A)$, for $A\in \V(\A)$.
+Moreover, combining the fact that each $\Pi(A)$ is a complete Boolean algebra with an argument along the lines of theorem \ref{thm:intfrm}, one shows that $\uli{\Pi(\A)}$ is in fact complete.